ForgeRock/forgerock-web-login-framework/src/routes/docs/homepage.md

 ## ForgeRock { data.package.name }

-The Login Widget, currently in alpha, is an embeddable JavaScript component that requires no "runtime" UI libraries or frameworks, allowing it to be used within a React, Angular, Vue, etc. application without any additional dependencies.
+The Login Widget, currently in beta, is an embeddable JavaScript component that requires no "runtime" UI libraries or frameworks, allowing it to be used within a React, Angular, Vue, etc. application without any additional dependencies.

 This Widget helps you easily integrate your existing or new apps with the ForgeRock platform and its journeys.
 It supports the rendering of the built-in nodes and their corresponding callbacks within authentication and self-service journeys.
 [Please see our "Roadmap" section for current limitations and planned features](/docs/widget/roadmap).